LambdaTest/test-at-scale/README.md

 ## **License**

-Copyright 2022 Lamdatest Inc.
+Copyright 2022 LambdaTest Inc.

 - Test-at-scale Self Hosted Edition is licensed under the [PolyForm Shield License 1.0.0](https://github.com/LambdaTest/test-at-scale/blob/anmolg-LT-Docs/licenses/PolyForm-Shield-1.0.0.txt).
 You may obtain a copy of this license in the licenses directory at the root of this repository.
 - Additionally, this repo contains code belonging to Test-at-scale Enterprise Plan that is licensed under the [PolyForm Free Trial License 1.0.0](https://github.com/LambdaTest/test-at-scale/blob/anmolg-LT-Docs/licenses/PolyForm-Free-Trial-1.0.0.txt).
 You may obtain a copy of this license in the licenses directory at the root of this repository.

-If you need a different license to the Test-at-scale Self Hosted Edition or Test-at-scale Cloud, please contact Lamdatest sales.
+If you need a different license to the Test-at-scale Self Hosted Edition or Test-at-scale Cloud, please contact LambdaTest sales.